Diagnostic Testing Available

 Analysis of your dog or cat’s stool can help to diagnose a number of diseases that can affect their gastrointestinal tract.
 The most common test we run is a fecal floatation, which is used to detect the presence of intestinal worms.

 A urinalysis is a screening test performed on a urine sample collected from your cat or dog.
 It is comprised of a chemical and microscopic analysis to detect cells and substances that can be associated with various illnesses.
 The urinalysis can be used to screen and/or diagnose many diseases such as urinary tract infections, urine crystals, diabetes, kidney disease, and liver disease.

-Annual heartworm testing is recommended every spring for dogs.
-This is to ensure your dog was not infected the previous summer, prior to starting their heartworm prevention for the upcoming summer.
-It requires a very small sample of your dog’s blood and the test is performed in our clinic.
-It only takes 10 minutes for the test result; therefore we can give you the results during your appointment.
+Annual testing is recommended every spring for dogs.
+This is to ensure your dog was not infected the previous summer, prior to starting their prevention for the upcoming summer.
+It requires a very small sample of your dog’s blood, and the test is performed in our clinic.
+It only takes 10 minutes for the test result; therefore, we can give you the results during your appointment.

 Cytology is the examination of cells under the microscope.
 It has become one of the most common diagnostic tests used in our clinics.
 Samples can be collected from almost anywhere in the body and can be assessed for signs or presence of infectious agents (such as bacteria) and cellular changes (inflammation, toxic or cancerous changes).
 The most common samples assessed are ear swabs (for infection) and skin swabs or scrapings (for infection and mites).
 Being able to perform cytologic evaluation of samples in our clinics allows us to obtain valuable information, even a diagnosis, much quicker than submitting samples to a reference lab.